 Most fires in the home can be prevented by taking some basic and common sense precautions.
 Find out how to inspect your home for anything that could cause a fire.
 You can then take the necessary actions to protect your home and the people who live in it.

 To see if you are eligible for a free home fire safety check please see the guidance provided by West Sussex County Council.

 Hate incidents and crimes are those motivated by hostility or prejudice based on the victim’s disability, race, religion or belief, sexual orientation or gender identity.
-If you, or someone you know, experiences discrimination or harassment which you believe is based on any of the factors above, you can report it to the Hate Incident Support Service at West Sussex County Council.
+If you, or someone you know, experiences discrimination or harassment which you believe is based on any of the factors above, please report it to West Sussex County Council.

 The internet contains a huge amount of information and enables us to access a wide range of products and services that were previously unavailable to the majority.
 Unfortunately there are cyber criminals and hackers who take advantage of the anonymity of the online world to deceive, steal and exploit if the opportunity arises.

-For more information on how you can protect yourself from becoming an online crime victim please visit the West Sussex County Council Staying Safe Online website.
+For more information on how you can protect yourself from becoming an online crime victim please visit West Sussex County Council Staying Safe Online.